Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - When searing the chicken, be sure not to crowd the pan too much so you can get a good sear.
 If you need to sear it in batches, then please do it.

 - If you cannot access chicken stock, vegetable stock or water will work.

 - 1 whole broken down into parts roasting chicken

-- 1 tablespoon of oil or rendered bacon fat
+- 3 tablespoons oil or rendered bacon fat

-- 2 each seeded and small diced red and yellow bell pepper
+- 2 seeded and small diced red bell pepper

 - 2 peeled and small diced yellow onion